E1 Aircraft Share – Buy Shared Ownership Contract

 This agreement is suitable for use to set up an aircraft share scheme, club or syndicate where two or more people will share ownership (fractional ownership) in an aircraft, whether an aeroplane, helicopter, glider or another type of aircraft.

 This agreement is suitable for use where all of the proposed sharers own a share in the aircraft, or are planning to each own a share in the aircraft.
 To achieve this, the potential sharers could purchase an aircraft together, or they could buy shares in an aircraft already owned by one of the sharers.
-This agreement cannot cater for the aircraft to be shared with any members who are not to be owners of the boat, since under aircraft legislation this could jeopardise the aircraft’s classification as a private aircraft.
+This agreement cannot cater for the aircraft to be shared with any members who are not to be owners of the aircraft since under aircraft legislation this could jeopardise the aircraft’s classification as a private aircraft.
 For the same reason under this agreement there can be no more than 20 sharers, and each of the sharers must own at least 5% of the aircraft.

 This agreement is very comprehensive and, amongst other issues, deals with the following: